AndrewReitz/shillelagh/README.md

 - Boolean

 Must Provide Empty Constructors.
-Can be package protected
+Can be package protected Don't forget to update your database version if you change your models (Also create migration scripts)

 ## TODO
 - Relationship Support
 - Constraint Support
 - More Unit Tests
 - Documentation
+- Pull processor out into separate container += refactor writing of internal code

 # Download